EmilHvitfeldt/paletteer/cran-comments.md

 ## Reverse dependencies

 Checked all reverse dependencies.
-Error for ggstatsplot is already fixed in the development version: https://github.com/IndrajeetPatil/ggstatsplot/issues/340.
+No issues.